game8149/LabDesk/README.md

 # LabDesk v1.0.0

-LabDesk is a open information system software for analisis laboratories in low resources hospitals.
+LabDesk is an open information system software for analisis laboratories in low resources hospitals.
 Help us to make our world better! :)

 # Old but fine and useful architecture..